ShishirPatil/gorilla/berkeley-function-leaderboard/README.md

 ## Prepare Evaluation Dataset

-Inside `./data`, we included live `gorilla-llm/Berkeley-Function-Calling-Leaderboard` evaluation dataset.
+Inside `./data`, the live [`gorilla-llm/Berkeley-Function-Calling-Leaderboard`](https://huggingface.co/datasets/gorilla-llm/Berkeley-Function-Calling-Leaderboard) evaluation dataset is included.

 You can also download the live evaluation dataset from huggingface, working from the current directory `./berkeley-function-leaderboard`, run the following command will fetch the most up-to-date live evaluation dataset: